argoproj/argo-cd/docs/sso.md

         - name: your-github-org
 ```

+After saving, the changes should take affect automatically.

 NOTES:
 * Any values which start with '$' will look to a key in argocd-secret of the same name (minus the $),
   to obtain the actual value.
 This allows you to store the `clientSecret` as a kubernetes secret.